Ciph4r/term2-midterm/README.md

 ## edge case to be fix at a later date
 ### user can log in with temp password/username
+### need to add check for complete date to be greater than date now
 ////////////////////////////////////////

 # routes base: api/v1